anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 ## Obtain summaries on the test set
 First, we'll need to obtain the summaries (and scores) for both the models on the given test set.

+>  **_NOTE:_**  The configs will by default use H100s for model scoring and summary generation. for faster processing.
+Feel free to change the accelerator type in [configs/summary_generation](configs/summary_generation/) but note that the speed would be much slower.

 For the baseline model, you can simply run the below command: